emelsom/NHH_projects/Simulation of Business Processes in JaamSIM (Grade B)/README.md

-JaamSIM is needed to open the simulation files (cfg) attached https://jaamsim.com/
+JaamSIM is needed to open the simulation files (cfg) attached: https://jaamsim.com/